bahim22/work/Docs2/AplusDoc.md

   - PoE Switch is a net switch that supplies power to its Ethernet ports to power PoE devices
 - _EoP_: ethernet over power; uses standard electrical wiring to interconnect ethernet devices

-1. **Toner probe**: 2-in-1 elec test tool that traces wires thru walls to determine which pair carried the signal induced by the tone generator
+1. **Toner probe**: 2-in-1 electrical test tool that traces wires thru walls to determine which pair carried the signal induced by the tone generator
    1. used when you have access to both ends of cable at same time
    2. Plug `tone generator` at jack end of cable and wave toner probe around suspected area to find other end of cable
 2. **Cable tester**: check a cable to verify intended connections exist and there's no unintended ones